iumahboobi/bdl-assesment-exercise-3/readme.md

  - Pashto
  - Arabic and
  - Dari
- *The computer Language I like the most is
+ ## The Computer Languages I like the most are:
  - Javascript.

  ## My Favorite Restaurants are :